-The best way to keep fans anxiously awaiting your next move and trying to avoid the feeling of missing out on your next musical development is by offering them gated community access.
-Basically, any supporters who want to stay up-to-date, access exclusive content, mingle with fellow fans, and access conversations and insight they can receive nowhere else, can access your community and throw themselves headfirst into fandom.
+The best way to keep fans anxiously awaiting your next move is by offering them gated community access.
+A thriving community is the perfect benefit for those supporters who want to stay up-to-date, gain access to exclusive content, mingle with fellow fans, and be a part of conversations that aren't happening anywhere else.

 For example, artist Mike Doughty keeps his fans engaged by offering exclusive music to his community members who pay $5 or more as a patron.
 Nataly Dawn, another music creator, keeps most of her videos locked unless you’re a member of her community.